-The Super Fast Half, held Saturday, June 29 claims to be one of the fastest half marathon courses in the country while the Super Marathon, held Sunday, June 30 is a Boston qualifier course with a qualifying rate of over 34 percent.
+The Super Fast Half, held Saturday, June 26 claims to be one of the fastest half marathon courses in the country while the Super Marathon, held Sunday, June 27 is a Boston qualifier course with a qualifying rate of over 34 percent.
 These races in the Washington Cascade Range kick off the Cascade Super Series, which also hosts events in September.
 The Super Fast Half participants will enjoy 13.1 miles of scenic downhill with gorgeous views of the Cascade Mountains as they run down the gravel trail on this point-to-point course.
 This is the only half marathon course that features a run through the famous 2.4-mile Snoqualmie Tunnel.
 The event profile shows 800 feet of gradual descent.

-In the fall, consider the Cascade Express Half and Cascade Express Marathon held on September 7 and 8, and the Cascade Super Ultra 50M and 50K held September 28.
+In the fall, consider the Cascade Express Half and Cascade Express Marathon held on September 18 and 19, and the Cascade Super Ultra 50M and 50K held September 25.